peterkeen/homelab/README.md

 The docker daemon on every host is set up with `10.244.0.0/16` as the default pool and creates `/28` networks.
 Each stack gets it's own isolated network so nothing is on the default network created by compose.

-Each internally facing host that runs web applications runs the stack `local-proxy`.
-This stack has an automatically generated nginx config that:
+Each internally facing host that runs web applications runs the `caddy` stack.
+This stack has an automatically generated Caddy config that:

 1. Terminates HTTPS with a wildcard keen.land certificate
+2. (optionally) forwards requests through Anubis
 2. Forwards requests to a container running on the host.

 The `web_conf` hook handles setting up a network configuration for each web service.
 Every service gets it's own network shared between just that container and the proxy.
 The service gets assigned the alias `service_name.stack_name.local-web.internal`.